 My profound gratitude also goes to the Principals and heads of institutions used for this study, as well as students who participated and contributed.
-Especially Mr. Evans Danso, Mr. Atta Nyarko and all staff of College of Health, Yamfo.
+And also to Mr. Evans Danso, Mr. Atta Nyarko and all staff of College of Health, Yamfo.

-Special thanks to my Dad and Mom, Gloria, Emma, Blessed Commey, my husband Nathan Hagan for his love and care, Dr. Timmy Donkor and all others who contributed in diverse ways to make this project a success.
+Special thanks to my husband Nathan Hagan for his love and care and to my family Dad and Mom, Gloria, Emma, Blessed Commey, Dr. Timmy Donkor and all others who contributed in diverse ways to make this project a success.